lich-uct/molpher-lib/README.md

 conda install -c rdkit -c lich/label/dev molpher-lib
 ```

-### Installation from Source
+### Compiling from Source

-Installing from source is a little bit more elaborate because Molpher-lib contains a lot of C++ code that needs to be compiled first.
-This process is described [here](https://lich-uct.github.io/molpher-lib/latest/usage/installation.html#building-and-installing-from-source-linux) in detail, but in the simplest case the following should work:
+Compiling and installing from source is a little bit more elaborate.
+This process is described in detail in the [documentation](https://lich-uct.github.io/molpher-lib/latest/usage/installation.html#building-and-installing-from-source-linux), but in the simplest case the following should work:

 ```bash
 # clone the repo